Telegram's desktop client for Windows

 But if you want us to convince you that you should go for the application developed by the Durov brothers, here are a few reasons to do so:

-- Private messages that can be self-destroyed.
+- Private messages can be self-destroyed.

 - Free forever and without adverts or subscriptions.

-- Messages protected against hacker attacks.
+- Messages protected against cybercriminal attacks.

 - No size limits when it comes to sending files.